 Overall, trying to get the trust of modern customers is actually becoming harder than ever.
 Social media has given people more choice than ever when it comes to choosing who to shop with.
 The ways of traditional/print marketing are growing to be one of the least impactful methods to ‘get the name out’.

-Brand building also takes more time and energy than ever, especially compared to the last 20 years.
+Brand marketing and building also takes more time and energy than ever, especially compared to the last 20 years.
 For example, it’s not about focusing on how a brand looks but more on how you act and present yourself.
 Being a business owner means you’re the brand, you have to give an out of this world experience.